ultk.effcomm

 Submodules divide the labor of a computational experiment performing an efficiency analysis of a language into several parts: generating and sampling the space of possible languages, measuring their properties, and determining which languages optimize efficient trade-offs w.r.t these properties.

-The altk.effcomm.optimization submodule contains a general implementation of an evolutionary algorithm, which can be used to estimate a Pareto frontier of optimal solutions to an efficiency trade-off.
+The ultk.effcomm.optimization submodule contains a general implementation of an evolutionary algorithm, which can be used to estimate a Pareto frontier of optimal solutions to an efficiency trade-off.
 It can also be used as a technique for randomly exploring the space of possible languages.

-The altk.effcomm.tradeoff submodule contains tools for measuring a pool of languages for various properties, finding which languages are Pareto dominant with respect to two properties, and setting attributes of the language objects for further analysis.
+The ultk.effcomm.tradeoff submodule contains tools for measuring a pool of languages for various properties, finding which languages are Pareto dominant with respect to two properties, and setting attributes of the language objects for further analysis.

 1"""Tools for measuring languages for communicative efficiency.